Theological Building-A.M.E. Zion Theological Institute

 The Theological Building at A.M.E.
-Zion Theological Institute was a historic African Methodist Episcopal Zion Church school building on East Conecuh Street in Greenville, Alabama.
+Zion Theological Institute was a historic African Methodist Episcopal Zion Church school building on East Conecuh Street in Greenville, Alabama, United States.
 This later became part of Lomax-Hannon Junior College.
 The building was built in 1911 and added to the National Register of Historic Places in 1986.
 The Theological Building was demolished in 2014.

 History

 Bishop John Wesley Alstork had been an active member of the local African Methodist Episcopal Zion Church (A.M.E.
 Zion Church), and he founded the A.M.E.
 Zion Theological Institute in 1898, which contained the Theological Building that was built in 1911.
 The former A.M.E.
 Zion Theological Institute campus is now the campus of Lomax-Hannon Junior College.